MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.AnalysisServices/v3.0.0/New-AzureRmAnalysisServicesServer.md

 ```

 ### -Confirm
-Prompts user to confirm whether to perform the operation
+Prompts you for confirmation before running the cmdlet.

 ```yaml
 Type: SwitchParameter